aniajj9/styra-opa-azure-gitactions/README.md

-# Deploying Two Docker Containers (Styra CTF and OPA) to Azure Web Apps
+# Deploying Two Docker Containers (Styra CTF and OPA) to Azure Web Apps:

 ## 1. Create Azure Web Apps
 - Create two separate Azure Web Apps: one for the Styra CTF and another for OPA.
 You can do this through the Azure portal, or CLI.